EM Drive Sustain System

 .

 Optimal spacing is 3/32 to 1/8 inch clearance between the strings and the drive coil.
-The drive coil is 3/8 inch thick and the additional thickness of the tape or Velcro must be accounted for in the spacing.
-When ordering the unit, Steeltronics will consult with the purchaser and provide one set of Velcro for mounting, additional or replacement Velcro will also be available.
+When ordering the unit, Steeltronics will consult with the purchaser for correct drive coil thickness.
+One set of Velcro will be provided for mounting, additional or replacement Velcro will also be available.

 Connecting The Power Unit